oscarmartingonzalez/react-pretty-input/README.md

 This prop is the default value of the component.

 #### `errorValue` (optional) (type: `string`) (default: `'Error'`)
-This prop is the description string of and error occurred in the field.
+This prop is the description string of error occurred in the field.
 It's used to show the error in the label to describe it.

 #### `size` (optional) (type: `integer`) (default: `50`)
 This prop is used to limit the input string length of the field.